sindresorhus/eslint-plugin-unicorn/docs/rules/catch-error-name.md

 ]
 ```

 This option lets you specify a regex pattern for matches to ignore.
-The default is `^_$`.
+The default allows `_` and descriptive names like `networkError`.

 With `^unicorn$`, this would fail: